mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 ## Playwright has fewer gotchas

-Cypress has always made it easy to get up and running with basic end-to-end tests, but I've found that as my apps grow, I frequently run into feature gaps in Cypress that make it hard to test my app's functionality.
+Cypress always made it easy to get up and running with basic end-to-end tests, but I've found that as my apps grow, I frequently run into feature gaps that limit my testing.

-For example, I'd add a file upload feature and then realize that Cypress can't simulate file uploads, so I need to go find a third-party Cypress plugin.
+For example, I'd add a file upload feature and then realize that Cypress can't simulate file uploads, so I'd have to find a third-party Cypress plugin.
 As I was writing this, I discovered that Cypress [added native support for file uploads](https://www.cypress.io/blog/2022/01/19/uploading-files-with-selectfile/) earlier this year, but it's a bit of a headscratcher that [it took them seven years](https://github.com/cypress-io/cypress/issues/170) to support an extremely common scenario.

 Similarly, if you want to simulate mouse hovering, a feature present in almost every web UI framework, [Cypress can't do it](https://github.com/cypress-io/cypress/issues/10).
 That bug has been open for almost eight years.

+I'm sure Playwright has its own feature gaps, but I didn't hit any in my day of porting tests from Cypress to Playwright.
+All of the workarounds in my test suite for Cypress gaps had native solutions in Playwright.

 ## Playwright requires less domain-specific knowledge

 Back when I discovered Cypress, one of the the things that appealed to me was that it was designed for JavaScript, whereas Selenium was Java-first.

-For the basics, Cypress' semantics feel natural and familiar to someone who understands JavaScript.
-But when you get a little bit off the beaten path, Cypress suddenly stops feeling like JavaScript and feels like its own weird framework.
+For basic testing, Cypress' semantics feel natural and familiar to someone who understands JavaScript.
+But when you stray off the beaten path, Cypress suddenly feels less like JavaScript and more like its own domain-specific framework.

 As an example, there's functionality in PicoShare that allows the user to generate URLs that are accessible to guests.
 To test the functionality, I needed to navigate through PicoShare's sharing URL feature, log out of the user session, and then verify that the browser can still access the URL it generated a few steps earlier.

-Here's how I would have to do [the same thing in Cypress](https://docs.cypress.io/guides/core-concepts/variables-and-aliases#Closures):
+Here's how I originally implemeted that test in Cypress:

 ```javascript
 // Save the route to the guest link URL so that we can return to it later.